To download and save the infographic, use this link: Top Trends and Tips for Effective Website Design of 2020 [Infographic]

 Maybe that's why we lost this skill as adults.
 But in the design process, the question 'why' is essential.

 If you as a client do not like the solution that the designer has come up with, do not immediately vent your frustration.
 Instead, start your response to the design by asking why he or she came up with it this way.
 In the context you get, you may start to think differently about the design.
+It is also important to understand the language of your web designer.
+Spend some time on basic web design training that will allow you to explain your frustrations and ideas in a professional language.

 Conversely, if a customer says he or she does not like the solution you have come up with, keep asking 'why' until you know the reasons because they are always there.
 Only by asking the question 'why' do you help the client to think further about the design.